gerblins/hobgerblin/README.md

 #### backups

 The `backups` config contains all the information required for a backup including the file name and storage backend.
+The `storage` key should correspond to a `storage` config.
+You can either specify `filename` or `defaultFilename`. `defaultFilename` allows you to specify the filename when you POST the file to the server.

 #### server